kylebgorman/pynini/README.md

 to be superuser while running this command for installation to complete.
 To confirm successful installation, execute `python setup.py test`.

-Pynini is not currently available from [PyPi](https://pypi.org/) or `pip` because there is another package squatting on the name `pynini`.
-However, we do maintain a periodically updated
-[read-only GitHub mirror](https://github.com/kylebgorman/pynini) which can be used to install the current version of the library by executing `pip install -e git+git@github.com:kylebgorman/pynini.git#egg=pynini`.
+Pynini will be available from [PyPi](https://pypi.org/) eventually.
+In the meantime, we do maintain a periodically updated [read-only GitHub mirror](https://github.com/kylebgorman/pynini) which can be used to install the current version of the library by executing `pip install -e git+git@github.com:kylebgorman/pynini.git#egg=pynini`.